lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-04-Standard_ML.md

 syntax is ugly.
 Concrete syntax is subjective, but for a functional language, let's just say it's odd that OCaml doesn't have a streamlined syntax for (drum roll) *declaring a function* using pattern-matching.
+It's odd that the floating-point operators are `+.`, `-.`, etc., rather than being overloaded, as they are in almost every other programming language.
+(Edinburgh ML had no type of reals.)
 And remember, some of the quirks of OCaml's syntax are due to the limitations of a parsing technology that was already obsolete 50 years ago.